the-alex/the-alex.github.io/about/index.md

 I completed my undergraduate degree in Computer Science at the University of Michigan.

-I currently work as a research assistant for Dr. Eric M. Schwartz, researching methods for optimizing the lead service line replacement effort in the City of Flint.
+I used to work as a research assistant for Dr. Eric M. Schwartz, researching methods for optimizing the lead service line replacement effort in the City of Flint.
 I also personally administrate a web application used by city officials every day to track and manage the service line replacement effort.